Gustavolmo/Gustavolmo/README.md

 # 👋 Hey

-- 🔭 I’m a fullstack web developer in Stockholm.
+- 🔭 I’m a fullstack developer based in Stockholm.
 - 🌱 I’m currently collaborating on a start-up.

 <br>